federicobigi/luxmobi/README.md

 - **workflow_integration_db**: This workflow performs the integration of the data from the previous MySQL database to the current PostgreSQL database.
 It is important to note that this workflow should be executed only once, as a backup solution.
 And still has to be tested.

+TBD: change the structure of PG db such that they can be merged with our DB.

 ---